DavidAJohnston/DecentralizedApplications/README.md

 **Type II** decentralized applications use the block chain of a type I decentralized application.
 Type II decentralized applications are protocols and have tokens that are necessary for their function.
-The Master Protocol is an example of a type II decentralized application.
+The Omni Protocol is an example of a type II decentralized application.

 **Type III** decentralized applications use the protocol of a type II decentralized application.
 Type III decentralized applications are protocols and have tokens that are necessary for their function.
-A hypothetical Cloud Protocol that uses the Master Protocol to issue ‘cloudcoins’ that can be used to acquire cloud computing services would be an example of a type III decentralized application.
+For example the SAFE Network that uses the Omni Protocol to issue ‘safecoins’ that can be used to acquire distributed file storage is an example of a type III decentralized application.

-A useful analogy for a type I DApp is a computer operating system (like Windows, Mac OS X, Linux, Android, iOS) for a type II DApp a general purpose software program (like a word processor, a spreadsheet software, a file synchronization system such as Dropbox) and for type III DApp, a specialized software solution (like a mail-merge tool that uses a word processor, an expense report macro that uses a spreadsheet, or a blogging platform that uses Dropbox.)
-Using this analogy, it may be expected that due to network effects and the ecosystem surrounding each decentralized application, there will be a few type I DApps, more type II DApps and even more type III DApps.
+A useful analogy for a type I Dapp is a computer operating system (like Windows, Mac OS X, Linux, Android, iOS) for a type II Dapp a general purpose software program (like a word processor, a spreadsheet software, a file synchronization system such as Dropbox) and for type III Dapp, a specialized software solution (like a mail-merge tool that uses a word processor, an expense report macro that uses a spreadsheet, or a blogging platform that uses Dropbox.)
+Using this analogy, it may be expected that due to network effects and the ecosystem surrounding each decentralized application, there will be a few type I Dapps, more type II Dapps and even more type III Dapps.

-At this point, it is important to mention that there are currently several excellent open-source projects that leverage type I DApps.
+At this point, it is important to mention that there are currently several excellent open-source projects that leverage type I Dapps.
 Colored coins and CoinJoin, for example, are based on the Bitcoin block chain and provide useful features to their users.
-These projects however cannot be classified as type II DApps, according to our definition, because they don’t issue and manage a token.
+These projects however cannot be classified as type II Dapps, according to our definition, because they don’t issue and manage a token.
 (The development and operation of these projects depends on donations instead.)

-### The value of DApps and their tokens
+### The value of Dapps and their tokens
-For a complete analysis about why tokens associated with DApps, and the networks powering the DApps are valuable, [see this paper](https://docs.google.com/document/d/1Qh0KIQpy3Ob070BKHNA82fYGL0atlGSfmKCKJpS-QH8/edit).
+For a complete analysis about why tokens associated with Dapps, and the networks powering the Dapps are valuable, [see this paper](https://docs.google.com/document/d/1Qh0KIQpy3Ob070BKHNA82fYGL0atlGSfmKCKJpS-QH8/edit).

-The operation of a DApp
+The operation of a Dapp
 -----------------------

 ### Mechanisms for establishing consensus

-There are two common mechanism by which DApps can establish consensus: the **proof-of-work**, POW, mechanism and the **proof of stake**, POS, mechanism.
+There are two common mechanism by which Dapps can establish consensus: the **proof-of-work**, POW, mechanism and the **proof of stake**, POS, mechanism.

-With the proof-of-work mechanism, decisions about changes in a DApp are made based on the amount of work that each stakeholder contributes to the operation of the DApp.
+With the proof-of-work mechanism, decisions about changes in a Dapp are made based on the amount of work that each stakeholder contributes to the operation of the Dapp.
 Bitcoin uses that approach for its day-to-day operation.
 The mechanism for establishing consensus through POW is commonly called mining.

-With the proof-of-stake mechanism, decisions about changes in the DApp are made based on the percent ownership that various stakeholders have over the application.
-For instance, the vote of a stakeholder who controls 10% of the tokens issued by a DApp, carries a 10% weight.
-The Master Protocol is based on the POS mechanism.
+With the proof-of-stake mechanism, decisions about changes in the Dapp are made based on the percent ownership that various stakeholders have over the application.
+For instance, the vote of a stakeholder who controls 10% of the tokens issued by a Dapp, carries a 10% weight.
+The Omni Protocol is based on the POS mechanism.

 The two mechanisms can be used in parallel, as is the case with [Peercoin](http://peercoin.net/).
-Such a combination allows a DApp to operate with less energy consumption than proof-of-work alone, and allows it to be more resistant to [51% attacks](https://en.bitcoin.it/wiki/Weaknesses).
+Such a combination allows a Dapp to operate with less energy consumption than proof-of-work alone, and allows it to be more resistant to [51% attacks](https://en.bitcoin.it/wiki/Weaknesses).

 ### Mechanisms for distributing tokens

-There are three common mechanisms by which DApps can distribute their
+There are three common mechanisms by which Dapps can distribute their
 tokens: mining, fund-raising and development.

-With the mining mechanism, tokens are distributed to those who contribute most work to the operation of a DApp.
+With the mining mechanism, tokens are distributed to those who contribute most work to the operation of a Dapp.
 Taking Bitcoin as an example, bitcoins are distributed through a predetermined algorithm to the miners that verify transactions and maintain the Bitcoin block chain.